RexYing/python-chat-app/README.md

 Upon start, the client will automatically connect to server and display other client in the list box on the right.
 The list will get automatically updated when a client goes on-line or off-line, though do expect a 0.5 seconds delay.

-To chat with a particular peer, select one of them and click start chat button, the client will use TCP connection to connect with the peer selected by the user.
+Select one of them and click start chat button

 To chat with another peer, type characters in the bottom text box and press Ctrl-Enter to send the text.

+When a first peer sends the message to the second peer, the second peer needs to select the first peer, and click start chat button.
+Then both can type messages which will be received by each other

 ===============
 Note: